A Survey on Video Diffusion Models: Video Generation

 $\bullet$ \textbf{Domain-specific T2V Generation} Video-Adapter~\cite{videoAdapter} introduces a novel setting by transferring pre-trained general T2V models to domain-specific T2V tasks.
 By decomposing the domain-specific video distribution into pretrained noise and a small training component, it substantially reduces the cost of transferring training.
 The efficacy of this approach is verified in T2V generation for Ego4D~\cite{ego4d} and Bridge Data~\cite{bridgedata} scenarios.

 NUWA-XL~\cite{nuwaxl} employs a coarse-to-fine generative paradigm, facilitating parallel video generation.
-It initially employs global diffusion to generate keyframes, followed by utilizing a local diffusion model to interpolate between two frames.
+It initially employs global diffusion to generate key frames, followed by utilizing a local diffusion model to interpolate between two frames.
 This methodology enables the creation of lengthy videos spanning up to 3376 frames, thus establishing a benchmark for the generation of animations.
 This work focuses on the field of cartoon video generation, utilizing its techniques to produce cartoon videos lasting several minutes.

 Text2Performer~\cite{Text2Performer} decomposes human-centric videos into appearance and motion representations.
 It first employs unsupervised training on natural human videos using a VQVAE~\cite{VQVAE} latent space to disentangle appearance and pose representations.
 Subsequently, it utilizes a continuous VQ-diffuser~\cite{gu2022vector, bond2022unleashing} to sample continuous pose embeddings.
-Finally, the authors employ a motion-aware masking strategy in the spatio-temporal domain on the pose embeddings to enhance temporal correlations.
+Finally, it employs a motion-aware masking strategy in the spatio-temporal domain on the pose embeddings to enhance temporal correlations.

+$\bullet$ \textbf{Transformer-based T2V Generation} The emergence of Sora~\cite{Sora} significantly boosts the popularity of video diffusion models, utilizing the Diffusion Transformer architecture to achieve substantial improvements in video stability and consistency.
+W.A.L.T~\cite{walt} explores Transformer-based video diffusion models, using a causal encoder to compress images and videos into a unified space for joint training of the diffusion model.
+Additionally, it adopts a window attention architecture~\cite{liu2021swin} tailored for joint spatial and spatio-temporal generative modeling, while the employed cascading super-resolution network can generate stable videos at high resolutions.

+CMD~\cite{cmd} proposes a video diffusion model that separates content and motion, first training an autoencoder to encode videos into content frames and motion latents.
+Then, it uses the Diffusion Transformer(DiT)~\cite{dit} architecture to generate motion vectors.
+This method enables the generation of high-resolution videos at a low computational cost.

+Snap Video~\cite{snapvideo} proposes a modification to the EDM~\cite{k-diffusion} diffusion framework for generating high-resolution videos and treats images as high frame-rate videos to avoid image-video modality mismatches.
+It replaces the U-Net architecture with a transformer architecture~\cite{chen2023fit} , scaling up to billions of parameters to demonstrate competitive results.

+GenTron~\cite{gentron} adapts Diffusion Transformers (DiTs)~\cite{dit} from class to text conditioning, a process that involves thorough empirical exploration of the conditioning mechanism.
+Additionally, it proposes a motion-free guidance method to modulate the weight of motion information in the generated video.